XIAOLONGLII/Sort-Bubble-and-Quick-/README.md

-I did learn this fron ONLINE
+I did learn this from ONLINE